hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 ### Type 2 - Direct Rooting

+Every `Type 2` firmware can be rooted directly by some known rooting strategy.

+AutoFlashGUI implements most common rooting strategies.
+Other peculiar firmwares require more sophisticated strategies and tools.

+Here we describe how to get root by AutoFlashGUI and where to find a correct special rooting guide in case you need it.

+Existing rooting strategies may work with firmwares for models you don't see listed here.
+If you get some success with other models not listed here, let us know.

 #### Rooting via AutoFlashGUI

 AutoFlashGUI tested working with some firmwares for these models.
-It may work with other models too.
-If you get it working with other models not listed here, let us know.

  | Model Number    | Mnemonic | ISP Product Names
  |:---------------:|:--------:|:--------------------------